 Built for wellness: Investors are developing properties to keep tenants healthy — and happy

-Reaching above your head, you grab the last handhold and pull yourself up, finally solving the problem you have labored on your last three lunch breaks.
-In your moment of triumph, you pause to enjoy the 400-foot-high London view through the climbing window you are perched on.
+Reaching above your head, you grab the last handhold and pull yourself up, finally solving the problem you have laboured on your last three lunch breaks.
+In your moment of triumph, you pause to enjoy the 120-metre-high London view through the climbing window you are perched on.
 Yes, climbing window.
 The year is 2019, and you are at 22 Bishopsgate.

-The 62-story wonder-building, being developed by AXA Investment Managers – Real Assets and Lipton Rogers, is still under construction today; however, it is set to not only be London’s tallest skyscraper upon completion, but also the first fully certified WELL building in Britain.
-From the 24th-floor gym, to the 41st-floor spa, all the way down to London’s largest bike park in the basement, the entire 1.3 million-square-foot building, affectionately called Twentytwo, is designed with the well-being of its tenants in mind — and to help its occupants solve more problems than the ones built into its climbing window.
+The 62-storey wonder-building, being developed by AXA Investment Managers – Real Assets and Lipton Rogers, is still under construction today; however, it is set to not only be London’s tallest skyscraper upon completion, but also the first fully-certified WELL building in Britain.
+From the 24th-floor gym, to the 41st-floor spa, all the way down to London’s largest bike park in its basement, the entire 120,000-square-metre building, affectionately called Twentytwo, is designed with the well-being of its tenants in mind — and to help its occupants solve more problems than the ones built into its climbing window.